-Your informative walking tour guide will regale you with stories of past residents and significant landmarks, leading you on a journey not only through the streets of Tallinn but also to Kalamaja and Telliskivi.
+Listen to the stories of past residents and significant landmarks, leading you on a journey not only through the streets of Tallinn but through the alleyways of time.

-One of the reasons we offer this Tallinn Old Town and Kalamaja Tour in the area is that recently the area has taken on a bohemian atmosphere, becoming the residence of choice for young, creative types.
-Immerse in this local atmosphere of exciting art, culture, and design center for artists, hipsters, and design lovers.
-Kalamaja is also the focus of experiential travelers in the seek of new gastronomic experiences.
+Recently the area has taken on a Bohemian atmosphere, becoming the residence of choice for young, creative types.
+Immerse yourself in this local atmosphere of exciting art, culture, and design center for artists, hipsters, and design lovers.
+Kalamaja is also the focus of experiential travelers seeking new gastronomic experiences.

-A good way to experience Kalamaja is to visit the Telliskivi which is a collection of factory buildings that slowly transformed into a favorite hangout for those who enjoy off-beat restaurants, art expos, craft beer, antique shopping, alternative theatre, and clubbing.
+A good way to experience Kalamaja is to visit Telliskivi, which is a collection of factory buildings that slowly transformed into a favorite hangout for those who enjoy off-beat restaurants, art expos, craft beer, antique shopping, alternative theatre, and clubbing.